ethereum/execution-spec-tests/docs/getting_started/executing_tests_command_line.md

 ## Debugging the `t8n` Command

-The `--t8n-dump-dir` flag can be used to dump the inputs and outputs of every call made to the `t8n` command for debugging purposes, see [Debugging Transition Tools](./debugging_t8n_tools.md).
+The `--evm-dump-dir` flag can be used to dump the inputs and outputs of every call made to the `t8n` command for debugging purposes, see [Debugging Transition Tools](./debugging_t8n_tools.md).

 ## Other Useful Pytest Command-Line Options